kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 Congratulations to Rongbin for receiving the Poster Award as well as the Oral Presentation Award at the CADA conference.

 **June, 2025:**
-Congratulations to Rongbin for his new manuscript accepted by Nucleic Acids Research.
+Congratulations to Rongbin for his Mebocost manuscript accepted by Nucleic Acids Research.

 **May, 2025:**
 Congratulations to Yayun for joining the PhD program at UTHealth Houston,thanks to Rongbin for co-mentoring Yayun.